List on Bids44 →

 Seller’s Guide — How to Maximize Your Godrej Almirah Resale

-Lubricate Locks and Hinges.
-Apply a small amount of graphite powder or a general-purpose lubricant to the lock mechanism and hinges.
-Operate them a few times to ensure smooth action.
-This can fix minor stiffness and eliminate squeaks, making the almirah feel well-maintained and adding ₹300-₹700 in perceived value.
+• Lubricate Locks and Hinges.
+Apply a small amount of graphite powder or a light machine oil (like WD-40) to the lock mechanisms and door hinges.
+Work the key and open/close the doors several times to ensure smooth operation.
+This eliminates squeaks and stiffness, improving buyer confidence.

-Address Minor Rust and Scratches.
-For small rust spots, gently sand them down and apply a rust-inhibiting primer followed by a matching touch-up paint.
-Minor scratches can be buffed out or touched up.
-Don’t attempt major repairs yourself if you’re not skilled, but small fixes significantly improve appeal.
+• Minor Rust Treatment.
+If you have small surface rust spots, gently sand them down with fine-grit sandpaper, clean the area, and apply a rust-inhibiting primer followed by a matching touch-up paint.
+This can significantly improve its appearance and value.

-Gather Original Keys.
-Ensure you have all keys for the main almirah and any internal lockers.
-Presenting a complete set of original keys adds immediate trust and convenience for the buyer, potentially adding ₹500-₹1,000 to your offer.
+• Gather Original Keys.
+Ensure you have all original keys for the main lock and any internal lockers.
+Having a complete set instils trust and saves the buyer the hassle of getting new keys cut.

 Final Verdict — Should You Buy or Sell in 2026?